-Central Terminal includes two main tracks between Alexis and Galena Street will be operated as double track in accordance with the rules and special instructions.
+The two main tracks between Alexis and Galena Street will be operated as double track in accordance with the rules and special instructions.
 If necessary to operate either track as a single track, eastward trains will be superior.

 Standard clock is located in Ottawa Yard Office.